How Animals Navigate Home Without GPS or a Map

 Pigeons – Compasses With Wings

-Charles Darwin determined that all pigeons ultimately descend from one species—the wild rock dove.
-Historians claim that humans began breeding pigeons that excelled in specific traits early on, ultimately creating different varieties, such as homing pigeons and carrier pigeons.
+Charles Darwin determined that all pigeons ultimately descend from one species, the wild rock dove.
+Historians say humans began breeding pigeons for specific traits early on, ultimately creating different varieties such as homing pigeons and carrier pigeons.

 How They Do It:

-Scientists surmise the pigeon’s ability to home in on various locations with such precision is a result of a “map and compass” type of navigation system.
-In other words, they orient themselves relative to a goal site, using a combination of the Sun and other celestial light patterns, sight and smell, various gravity anomalies, and the Earth’s magnetic field.
-Scientists believe special neurons within their inner ear may help them process such things as minute changes in direction and the strength and polarity of the magnetic fields around them.
+Scientists surmise the pigeon’s knack for homing in on a location with such precision comes from a “map and compass” type of navigation system.
+In other words, they orient themselves relative to a goal site using a combination of the Sun and other celestial light patterns, sight and smell, various gravity anomalies, and the Earth’s magnetic field.
+Scientists believe special neurons within the inner ear may help them process minute changes in direction along with the strength and polarity of the magnetic fields around them.

 Fun Fact: The carrier pigeon was bred for its beauty and the homing pigeon for its speed and ability to return home.